 “Pushing against the need to forgive is like spreading poison in your veins.
 Surrender to the hurt, loss, resentment, and disappointment.
 Accept the truth.
 It did happen and now it’s done.
 Make a decision to meet the pain as it rises within you and allow it to pass right through.
 Give yourself permission to let go of the past and step out of your history, into the now.
 Forgive, and set yourself free.”

 She was a Roman Catholic nun who founded the Missionaries of Charity and devoted her life to serving the poor, lonely, and vulnerable.
-She was canonized as a Saint for her work in Calcutta and many other countries and was granted the Nobel Peace Prize in 1979.
+She was canonized as a Saint for her work in Calcutta and many other countries and was awarded the Nobel Peace Prize in 1979.

 On spreading love always: